 In India a hot dry summer coupled with heat waves and record temperatures has had the country looking forward to the seasonal monsoon rains.

-In India a hot dry summer coupled with heat waves and record temperatures has had the country looking forward to the seasonal monsoon rains.
+Background: In India a hot dry summer coupled with heat waves and record temperatures has had the country looking forward to the seasonal monsoon rains.
 The monsoons have started to arrive this month (July) but reports from India say that in some areas the rains have only meant further problems.

 SYNOPSIS: At the Majuli Island in the Sibsagar district of Assam the area's main river, the Bhramputra, has been unable to cope with a heavy onslaught of monsoon rain which has left town flooded.
 Reporters say the river level is receding but the unpredicted flooding has eroded valuable land.